mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2018/2018-12-19-deadlines-and-estimates-in-agile/index.md

 ---
-title: "Deadlines and Estimates in Agile"
+title: 'Deadlines and Estimates in Agile'
-date: "2018-12-19"
+date: '2018-12-19'
 tags:
-  - "project-management"
+  - 'project-management'
 ---

 Time is a key resource in software development and we need to consider it in two fundamental ways: